Ingenium-Games/ingenium/Implementations/INVENTORY_SUMMARY.md

 1. Drag-and-drop functionality
 2. Server validation in real scenarios
 3. Performance with multiple players
-4. Integration with other ig.core systems
+4. Integration with other ingenium systems

 See `INVENTORY_TESTING.md` for complete test plan.